Logo

 As discussed, personality tests follow two significant schools of thought.
 Psychometricians the world over prefer the trait-based approach when making important employment decisions.
 The Five-Factor model taxonomy has been proven to yield reliable results in the workplace context.

-Ensure to evaluate the rigor of the tools you are considering.
-For example, what kind of scale it uses, the geographies the test is normed on, besides the assessments’ validity and reliability.
-You must also assess whether the test shows an adverse impact on any population, who are the people behind the test, are they associated with a prestigious organization, is the tool developed according to a standardized guideline, etc.
+Ensure to evaluate the rigor of the tools that the business is considering.
+For example, the kind of scale it uses, the geographies on which the test is normed, and the assessment’s validity and reliability.
+Also, assess whether the test shows an adverse impact on any population, who are the people behind the test, whether they are associated with a prestigious organization, whether the tool was developed according to a standardized guideline, etc.

 How Mercer | Mettl can help